timescale/docs/timescaledb/overview/release-notes/index.md

 * time_bucket now supports bucketing by month, year and timezone
 * Improve performance of bulk SELECT and COPY for distributed hypertables
-* 1 step CAgg policy management
+* 1 step continuous aggregate policy management
 * Migrate Continuous Aggregates to the new format

 **Features**